wjw1758548031/pv-docs-site/docs/petority/features/Real-Time Heart Rate Monitoring.md

 title: Real-Time Heart Rate Monitoring
 ---

-# Real-Time Heart Rate Monitoring with Petority
+# Real-Time Heart Rate Monitoring

-Petority offers a cutting-edge feature that allows you to monitor your pet's heart rate in real time.
-This innovative functionality provides valuable insights into your pet's health and well-being, allowing you to stay proactive about their needs.
+Petority offers a cutting-edge feature that allows you to **monitor your pet's heart rate in real time**.
+This innovative functionality provides valuable insights into your pet's **health** and **well-being**, allowing you to stay proactive about their needs.

 ![Real-Time Heart Rate](/img/logo.svg)

-## How It Works:
+## How to use:
 + Access the Feature: Open the **Petority app** on your Android or iOS device and log in.

 + Navigate to Heart Rate: Tap on the **Home** section in the app's menu.